fogus/spiel/echtzeitspiel/podstavec/README.markdown

 Bidding
 -------

-Bids are all revealed at the same time and are resolved according to the relative color values.
+Bids are all revealed at the same time and are resolved according to their count and relative color values.
 In any bid there will be a maximum of only one winner, but there may be none.
 That is, if all players show the same bid in a round then none of them win and all of the bids go into the spoils for the next auction.
 In a 3-player game, if two players bid the same high bid then the player with the lowest bid wins that round.

 Pedestalization
 ---------------

-Before a bidding round begins, players can put any of their balls onto the pedestals in their inventory.
-Only pedestalized balls will count toward the final score.
-Additionally, pedestalized balls can influence the relative value of the balls used for bidding for a given round, described next.
+Before a round begins, players can put any of their balls onto the pedestals in their inventory.
+This is of primary importance because, only pedestalized balls will count toward the final score.
+Additionally, pedestalized balls can influence the relative value of the balls used for bidding in a given round, described next.

 Ball color values
 -----------------